KeshavMurthySN/KeshavMurthySN/README.md

-# Hi there 👋 I'm Keshav Murthy
+# Hi 👋 I'm Keshav Murthy

 I’m a Data Analyst passionate about turning raw data into meaningful insights.
 I enjoy working with data to help solve problems, optimize processes, and support decision-making.